 Designer & Luxury Goods

-The secondhand luxury and designer goods market was worth an estimated 33 billion euros in 2020 (about $37 billion), a figure expected to continue to rise.
+The secondhand luxury and designer goods market was worth an estimated 45 billion Euros in 2023 according to the Bain-Altagamma Luxury Goods Worldwide Market Study (about $46 billion), a figure expected to continue to rise.
 These are popular items because shoppers can purchase products that may otherwise be outside their budgets.
 People looking to get rid of gently worn designer products often opt to sell them to a consignment store rather than donating to get a partial return on their investment.

 Popular designer goods to sell include watches, jewelry, sneakers and other footwear, handbags, wallets, jewelry, and apparel.